SU Zhongqing 蘇眾慶 (Prof.)

-Prof. Su was the General Chair of the 7th Asia-Pacific Workshop on Structural Health Monitoring which was successfully held in Hong Kong in 2018.
-He has been the Co-chair of SPIE Conference on Health Monitoring of Structural and Biological Systems (SPIE Conference Series on Smart Structures/NDE) since 2018.
-In addition, he is also an elected member of the Steering Committee of the European Workshop on SHM (EWSHM), and the Scientific Committee of the Asia-Pacific Workshop on SHM (APWSHM).
-He is/has been a member of the international scientific, organizing or technical committees for numerous international conferences and workshops including SPIE Conference Series on Smart Structures/NDE, ASME Conference Series on NDE/Diagnosis/Prognosis, and International Conference Series on Structural Health Monitoring and Integrity Management.
-He was the Secretary General to the Hong Kong Society of Theoretical and Applied Mechanics (HKSTAM) (2016-2018), and Australian Composite Structures Society (ACSS) (Sydney Chapter) (2004-2007).
-He has delivered some 80 plenary, keynote, and invited talks at international conferences and public seminars in different countries.
+Prof. Su was the Chair of the 7th Asia-Pacific Workshop on SHM, which was held successfully in Hong Kong in 2018.
+Since 2019, he has been the Co-chair of SPIE Conference on Health Monitoring of Structural & Biological Systems, and the Co-Chair of SPIE Conference on Sensors & Smart Structures Technologies for Civil, Mechanical, & Aerospace Systems.
+Prof. Su is an elected board member of International Congress on Ultrasonics (ICU), the Steering Committee of European Workshop on SHM (EWSHM), and the Scientific Committee of Asia-Pacific Workshop on SHM (APWSHM).
+He is/was sitting on scientific/executive/organising/steering committees of ~50 international conferences, including SPIE Conference Series on Smart Structures/NDE, ASME Conference Series on NDE/Diagnosis/Prognosis, International Symposium Series on NDT in Aerospace, and International Conference Series on SHM & Integrity Management.
+He was Secretary to Hong Kong Society of Theoretical & Applied Mechanics in 2016-2018, and Secretary to Australian Composite Structures Society (Sydney Chapter) in 2004-2007.
+Prof. Su has been invited to deliver ~25 plenary and keynote talks at key international conferences in his field, along with another ~100 invited talks and seminars at international conferences, universities, and industry, including 2 talks under the “Monash University Distinguished Scholar Talk Scheme”.
+Dr. Su is a Fellow of the Hong Kong Institution of Engineers, and holds adjunct professorship in renowned universities including Chair Professorship in Northwestern Polytechnical University and Chongqing University.